Max Martin: Ariana Grande

 Martin first worked with Ariana Grande on her second studio album My Everything (2014).
 Martin produced the first single, "Problem", which peaked at No. 2 on the Billboard Hot 100 as well as No. 1 in the UK, later becoming one of the list of best-selling singles.
 Other songs from the album Martin produced include "Break Free" (peaking at No. 4 on the Billboard Hot 100) and "Bang Bang" (peaking at No. 3 on the Billboard Hot 100 and No. 1 in the UK).

 Martin contributed heavily to her third studio album, Dangerous Woman (2016), most notably the singles "Dangerous Woman", "Into You", and "Side to Side", all of which peaked within the top twenty on the Billboard Hot 100.

 Martin also contributed to her follow-up records Sweetener (2018) and Thank U, Next (2019), co-writing the singles "No Tears Left to Cry", "God Is a Woman", and "Break Up with Your Girlfriend, I'm Bored", among other songs.

 Grande released her lead single "Yes, And?" from her seventh studio album Eternal Sunshine on 12 January 2024.
 She wrote and produced the song with Martin and Ilya Salmanzadeh.
 Martin also co-wrote and co-produced 10 other tracks from the album, including "We Can't Be Friends (Wait for Your Love)".
 He would later co-write and co-produce all five new songs on her 2025 reissue Eternal Sunshine Deluxe: Brighter Days Ahead, which all charted on the Billboard Hot 100 chart.

+In 2026, it was revealed that Martin had co-written and co-produced Grande's album Petal, including the number one single "Hate That I Made You Love Me", as well as the top 10 hit Petal.